thiswillbeyourgithub/LogseqPDFImporter/README.md

 - **Tell me if you tested it on other software!**

 ### TODO (please help)
+* Put it on pypi and detail in the README how to use it as a uv tool
 * fix the text annotation by using small rectangles that cover exactly the text instead of one large overlapping area over the whole text

 ## Usage